woctezuma/steam-CLIP/README.md

 ## Results

+The CLIP embedding for the ~30k banners is shared [on Google Drive][gdrive-CLIP-embedding].

 Results obtained with [OpenAI's CLIP][openai-clip] are shown [on the Wiki][my-wiki].

 The linked pages contain a lot of images and might be slow to load depending on your Internet bandwidth.